Deploy CHT Core on Medic hosted EKS

 3. Create a new values.yaml file by copying this one.
 Be sure to update these values after you create it:

-• Add a strong password - this instance is exposed to the Internet!
+• <password-value> - put in a strong - this instance is exposed to the Internet! *

-• Update host to be your username.
+• <subdomain> - your username.
 For example: mrjones.dev.medicmobile.org

-5. Use a good passphrase (diceware!) to fill in password in values.yaml.
-Please note that a few special characters are unsupported in this field like :, @, ", ', etc. Add your password as a string by enclosing it in quotes "", and do not use spaces in your password.
-This will not impact the deployment but will not let you log in to the CHT instance.
+* Please note some characters are unsupported in password: :, @, ", ', etc. Be sure to enclose it in quotes "" and do not use spaces in your password.
+Your deployment will succeed but you won’t be able to log into the CHT instance.

 git checkout master;git pull origin